Walter Cooper (Queensland politician): Political career

+Cooper joined the Country and Progressive National Party in 1927 and the following year won preselection for the joint Country Party/Nationalist Party Senate ticket at the 1928 federal election.
+He was elected in place of Australian Labor Party (ALP) senator John MacDonald, who had filled the casual vacancy caused by the death of Thomas Givens.
+Cooper was defeated for re-election at the 1931 election.
+His term consequently ended on 30 June 1932, when Givens' original term would have expired.

+Cooper was re-elected to the Senate at the 1934 election, to a six-year term commencing on 1 July 1935.
+He proved to be an "active backbencher", speaking frequently on agricultural matters and the interests of rural residents and returned soldiers.
+Cooper was also active on Senate committees, including as a long-standing member of the Joint Standing Committee on Public Works and the Joint Standing Committee on Social Security.
+In 1941 he tied with ALP senator Gordon Brown in a vote for the position of Chairman of Committees, with Brown elected by drawing lots.
+In March 1944, he resigned from the social security committee in protest at the actions of Speaker of the House of Representatives Sol Rosevear, which he regarded as undue interference in the committee's activities.
+He returned to the committee a few months later after a compromise was reached.

-Cooper was elected a Senator for Queensland at the 1928 election, representing the Country Party.
-He was defeated at the 1931 election, his term ending in June 1932.
-He was re-elected to the Senate at the 1934 election, his new term starting on 1 July 1935.
-From 1947 to 1949, he was leader of the Opposition in the Senate.
+From 1947 to 1949, Cooper was leader of the Opposition in the Senate.
 Following the election of the Menzies government at the 1949 election, he led the Country Party in the Senate.
 In 1949, he was appointed Minister for Repatriation and held that position until he resigned from the ministry in 1960.
 In this position he worked closely with the RSL.
 He was knighted in 1959 and retired from parliament in June 1968.
 From 1965 until his retirement, Cooper was the Father of the Senate.
 He served in the Senate for a total of 36 years, 227 days, making him the longest-serving member of parliament from Queensland, the second-longest-serving senator after George Pearce, and the second-longest-serving Country MP after Earle Page.

+Personal life

-Cooper died at Repatriation General Hospital in the Brisbane suburb of Greenslopes, survived by his wife.
-They had no children.
+In 1918, Cooper married Dorothy Crick, the daughter of an English farmer; they had no children.
+He died at Repatriation General Hospital in the Brisbane suburb of Greenslopes on 22 July 1973, survived by his wife.

+In 1931, Cooper received severe injuries to his face and left arm in a motor vehicle accident when he crashed his car into a stationary truck in the Brisbane suburb of Cannon Hill.